-During his tenure at Boston College, Cavanaugh has been vital in establishing a decade-strong winning culture for the program in the Hockey East.
-As one of the nation's premier recruiters, Cavanaugh saw his efforts produce 27 National Hockey League players, a Hobey Baker Award recipient (Mike Mottau, 2000), 22 All-Americans and two USA Hockey College Players of the Year (Mottau, 2000 and Nathan Gerbe, 2008) in his 18 seasons - the last nine as associate head coach.
+During his tenure at Boston College, Cavanaugh was vital in establishing a decade-strong winning culture for the program in the Hockey East.
+As one of the nation's premier recruiters, Cavanaugh saw his efforts produce more than 30 National Hockey League players, two Hobey Baker Award recipients (Johnny Gaudreau, 2014; Mike Mottau, 2000), 22 All-Americans and two USA Hockey College Players of the Year (Mottau, 2000 and Nathan Gerbe, 2008) in his 18 seasons - the last nine as associate head coach.

 A 1990 graduate of Bowdoin College, Cavanaugh was a three-year ice hockey letterman for the Polar Bears.
 He served as team captain in 1989-90.
 Cavanaugh also captained and played wide receiver on the school's football team.
 He is a graduate of North Andover High School, where he played hockey.

 Upon his graduation from Bowdoin, Cavanaugh spent one year in London serving as player/coach of the Richmond Ice Hockey Club.
 He returned to the United States and was the assistant hockey coach at the Belmont Hill School for the 1991-92 season.
 From there, he joined Jerry York's staff at Bowling Green from 1992-93.
 While at BGSU, Cavanaugh earned a master's degree in sports management.